open-energy-transition/redispatch-model/doc/gb-model/methodology.rst

 The NOA's purpose is to assess the cost-benefit ratio of these proposals.
 There are 136 proposals considered in the NOA Refresh 2021-22.
 It is evident that all possible combinations of these proposals cannot be simulated and compared (approx. 18,500 scenarios).
-Instead, subsets of proposals are included in a smaller set of scenarios.
+Instead, regions of the country are considered in isolation, with only the options in those regions being iterated over.
-This subsetting is based on expert knowledge within NESO and is not publicly available.
+Boundary capabilities of other regions are held constant, usually using the decisions from the previous NOA.

 Bids/Offers
 ===========